tlahin/roger_skyline_1/README.md

   Source: https://www.cyberciti.biz/faq/add-configure-set-up-static-ip-address-on-debianlinux/.

   `ip -c link show` will show available ethernet network interfaces.
-Note down the name of the <network>.
+Note down the name of the network.
   Look for the address of the network by using command `ip -c addr show <network>`.

   subnet calculator I used: https://www.calculator.net/ip-subnet-calculator.html